 Here at Stirley we grow with wildlife in mind – planting pollinator-friendly plants around the edges of the gardens and allowing nettles and thistles to grow as they provide important food sources for insects and birds.
 No nasty chemicals are added to our crops and growing and eating on the farm means zero food miles.

-No food goes to waste and we have lots of different uses for our vegetables and salads.
-We sell homemade lunches and suppers using our farm grown produce at our larger events and some local businesses buy our ingredients for chutneys, cakes and catering.
 School and community groups use the crops in our popular 'Dig, Cook and Eat education sessions and we donate any surplus veg to a local food bank.